Jordan correspondence and block distribution of characters: On the -block distribution of -characters

 Following Enguehard \cite{En00} we introduce a relationship between unipotent $e$-cuspidal pairs.

-\begin{defn} Let $\bH$ denote a connected reductive group with a Frobenius map $F$ with respect to an $\FF_q$-rational structure and let $\bH_1$ be an $F$-stable connected reductive subgroup of $\bH$ of maximal rank.
-Let $(\bL,\la)$, $(\bL_1,\la_1)$ be unipotent $e$-cuspidal pairs of $\bH$, $\bH_1$ respectively.
+\begin{defn} Let $\bH$ denote a connected reductive group with a Frobenius map $F$ with respect to an $\FF_q$-structure and let $\bH'$ be an $F$-stable connected reductive subgroup of $\bH$ of maximal rank.
+Let $(\bL,\la)$, $(\bL',\la')$ be unipotent $e$-cuspidal pairs of $\bH$, $\bH'$ respectively.
 We write

-if $([\bL,\bL],\la|_{[\bL,\bL]^F})$ and $([\bL_1,\bL_1],\la_1|_{[\bL_1,\bL_1]^F})$ are $\bH^F$-conjugate. \end{defn}
+if $([\bL,\bL],\la|_{[\bL,\bL]^F})$ and $([\bL',\bL'],\la'|_{[\bL',\bL']^F})$ are $\bH^F$-conjugate. \end{defn}

 The following is a slight variation on \cite[Prop.~17]{En00} (for which no proof was given).
-Note that by the table of \cite[p.~348]{En00}, $\tw3D_4[-1]$ is the unique unipotent $1$-cuspidal character of $\tw3D_4(q)$ of quasi-central $3$-defect and $\phi_{2,1}$ is the unique unipotent $2$-cuspidal character of $\tw3D_4(q) $ of quasi-central $3$-defect.
+Note that by the table of \cite[p.~348]{En00}, $\tw3D_4[-1]$ (respectively $\phi_{2,1}$) is the unique unipotent $1$-cuspidal (respectively $2$-cuspidal) character of $\tw3D_4(q)$ of quasi-central $3$-defect.